-	Pros: A small town community park with multiple activities, including a pretty fun little 9 holer.
+Pros: A small town community park with multiple activities, including a pretty fun disc golf course.

-Nice signage, plenty of picnic tables, pavillions, garbage cans, and even a small band shell.
+Nice signage, plenty of picnic tables, pavilions, garbage cans, and even a small band shell.

-Cons: The course is very short, but should be enjoyable by all skill levels.
+Cons: The course is mostly short but should be enjoyable by all skill levels.

-Other Thoughts: Sure, its short, but its also very fun.
-Also a great course to introduce new players.
+Other Thoughts: Sure, it's kind of short, but its also very fun, and it might be a great course to introduce new players.